brandonb927/brandonb927/README.md

-Hi there 👋 I'm Brandon, a QA Developer @echosec from Vancouver Island, Canada.
+Hi there 👋 I'm Brandon, a QA Developer @ [redacted] from Vancouver Island, Canada.
 I also teach web development courses at Vancouver Island University.
 I sometimes work on [Battlesnake](https://play.battlesnake.com), and I like [photography](https://brandonb.ca/photos).

 ```
                   __